containers/podman-desktop-extension-ai-lab/README.md

 ## Technology

-The AI Studio extensions uses [Podman](https://podman.io) machines to run inference servers for LLM models and AI applications.
+The AI Lab extensions uses [Podman](https://podman.io) machines to run inference servers for LLM models and AI applications.
 The AI models can be downloaded, and common formats like [GGUF](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md), [Pytorch](https://pytorch.org) or [Tensorflow](https://www.tensorflow.org) are supported.

 ## Extension features

 ### AI Models

-AI Studio provides a curated list of open source AI models and LLMs.
+AI Lab provides a curated list of open source AI models and LLMs.
 Once downloaded, the models are available to be used for AI applications, model services and playgrounds.

 #### Model services